 By using the Single Event Noise Level (SEL) for each aircraft noise event it is possible to calculate the average, or equivalent aircraft noise level (L{Aeq}) due to aircraft noise events over a period of time (hour, day or month).
-Although this average noise level bears little relationship to the aircraft noise as heard, which occurs in short bursts of noise at higher levels rather than as a lower continuous average level, it is, nevertheless, a useful parameter for comparative purposes.
+Although this average noise level bears little relationship to the aircraft noise as heard, which occurs in short bursts of noise at higher levels rather than as a lower continuous average level, it is, nevertheless, a useful parameter for comparative purposes, and is an internationally agreed parameter for the measurement of environmental noise, including aircraft noise.